 Courses selected from two or more of the fine and performing arts disciplines.
 Specific courses in performance or production (e.g., Applied Music, Theater Production) may require an audition.
 Students may not count more than four (4) performance or production credits in any discipline, and no more than a total of ten (10) credits in all disciplines in this track.
-Performance and production courses include Studio Art,

-Dance (other than history), applied lessons, ensembles, and Theater or Music Theater productions.
+Performance and production courses include Studio Art, Dance (other than history), applied lessons, ensembles, and Theater or Music Theater productions.

-Option 2 Entrepreneurship Focus Track Required Courses
+Option 2 Entrepreneurship Focus Track 20 credits Required Courses 12

+Required Courses 12

 Course No. Course Title

+ENT-335 Small Business Tax Planning

+ENT-348 Small Business Management

+ENT-410 New Venture Planning (Fine Arts students will

+be required to do a business plan for a new

+venture in their field of major)

 MGT-201 Fundamentals of Management

-ENT/MGT-348 Small Business Management
+Business Electives

-ENT-410 New Venture Planning

-Business Electives (Choose three courses)
+(Choose two courses)

 Course No. Course Title

+CIS-260 Business Graphics

 ENT-360 Family Business

--
+ENT-375 International Entrepreneurship

-Student Venture Experience
+ENT-420 Student Venture Experience (Fine Arts students

-Entrepreneurial Internship

-Business Graphics
+will be required to operate the new venture

+in their field of major - contingent upon

+adequate funding)

+ENT-490 Independent Study

-Non-business elective
+Non-business elect ive

-Arts Area Concentration Requirements (36 credits)
+Arts Area Concentration Requirements